jgraley/cotest/coroutines/docs/working-with-gmock.md

 > We call `WATCH_CALL()` on a coroutine object when we are
 > not calling it from within a coroutine.

-After setting up the watch, we can call the code-under-test directly, to launch it.
+After declaring assets, coroutine and setting up the watch, we can launch the code-under-test by calling it directly as with Google Test.
+We call this _launching from main_.

 > [!TIP]
 > `NEW_COROUTINE` may be used to create a coroutine on the heap; it returns a
 > pointer to a coroutine object which should be freed using `delete`.

-Let's try mixing watches with CTest expectations.
+Let's try mixing watches with Google Mock expectations.
 We will launch `DrawDot()` which will call `PenDown()` and `PenUp()`.
 Somewhat arbitrarily, one of these will be handled by a coroutine and the other by an expectation.